znhskzj/grid-trading-plan-calculator/README.md

 - Multiple allocation methods: Equal amount, Proportional, and Linear weighted
 - Real-time stock price fetching for common stocks
-- Dynamic status updates during calculations
+- Dynamic common stock buttons in the left panel
+- Live status bar for immediate feedback and error messages
 - Configuration saving and loading
 - CSV export of trading plans
 - Comprehensive logging for debugging and auditing